semgrep/ocaml-tree-sitter-core/doc/updating-a-grammar.md

 2. From `lang/`, run `./test-lang X`.
 3. From `lang/`, run `./release X`.
 4. In the semgrep repo, update submodule semgrep-X.
-5. In the semgrep repo, update the OCaml code than maps the CST to the generic AST.
+5. In the semgrep repo, update the OCaml code that maps the CST to the generic AST.

 Components